USFWS/secas/_posts/2022-08-30-Southeast-Blueprint-2022-on-track-for-final-release-this-fall.md

 ---
 layout: post
-published: false
+published: true
-title: Progress toward a more consistent Southeast Blueprint in 2022
+title: Southeast Conservation Blueprint 2022 on track for final release this fall
-author: Rua Mordecai, Coordinator for the Southeast and South Atlantic Blueprints
+author: Hilary Morris, User Support & Communications for the Southeast and South Atlantic Blueprints
 hero:
-  name: SEBPinputs.gif
+  name: SoutheastBlueprint2022_FinalInputs.gif
   alt: >-
-    Gif toggling back and forth between the current inputs to the Southeast Blueprint and the more consistent approach planned for 2022.
-Six different inputs shown in different colors are replaced by one input across 12 states.
+    Gif toggling back and forth between the past inputs to the Southeast Blueprint and the final more consistent approach for 2022.
+Six different inputs shown in different colors are replaced by one input covering 15 states.
   caption: >-
-    In 2022, the Base Blueprint will take the place of 6 different subregional plans currently stitched together in the Southeast Blueprint.
-The Base Blueprint will use consistent methods and indicators across 12 states.
+    To improve the consistency of the underlying methods and data, the 2022 Southeast Blueprint will use a single input (the Base Blueprint) across 15 states--even more than the 12-state coverage initially planned!
+The Base Blueprint takes the place 6 different subregional stitched together in past versions of the Southeast Blueprint.
   headerClass: light-text
   float: right
 ---
 We're still on track to release Southeast Conservation Blueprint 2022 this fall.
 We're planning to make it available by late October in time for the annual conference of the Southeastern Association of Fish and Wildlife Agencies.
 We're just finalizing the data and documentation and making everything publicly available online.
-Here's what you can expect from this year's release:
+Here's what you can expect from this year's release:<!--more-->

 - Consistent methods and underlying data for 15 states of the SECAS geography.
 We'll be using the Base Blueprint 2022 priorities across the entire Southeast, and just stitching in two additional inputs: a new version of the Florida Marine Blueprint, and the Caribbean Landscape Conservation Design for Puerto Rico.
-This means the underlying data is even simpler and more consistent than we'd envisioned when we first embarked on this approach last year!
+This means the underlying data is even simpler and more consistent than we'd envisioned when we first embarked on this approach last year, when we were striving for coverage of 12 states!

 - Updated data and new features in the Blueprint Explorer viewer: The Blueprint Explorer viewer has been in beta for the last year.
 We're working on updating the viewer to Southeast Conservation Blueprint 2022 and adding several new features.
 You'll still be able to view summaries for HUC12 subwatersheds and create custom reports by uploading a shapefile.
 In addition, there will be a new "pixel mode" where you can drill into individual pixels to see how they score on the Blueprint, indicators, and threat data.
 We're also introducing a filtering mode, where you'll be able to highlight the parts of the Blueprint that align with your interests, based on their indicator scores.
 For example, if you wanted to identify the parts of the Blueprint that are good candidates for riparian buffer restoration, you could filter the Blueprint to identify areas with lower scores on the "natural landcover in floodplains" indicator.